Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

 Kowshalya et al. \cite{Kowshalya} presented a system where the network is presented as a graph.
 Where V are the participants and E represents the edges between them.
-The devices form communities of interest based on parental, co work and co location relationships.
-Also this paper ensures secure communication among SIoT nodes through simple secret codes.
-For the trust evaluation procedure the properties taken into account are the following: honesty, cooperativeness, community of interest and energy.
-For the experiments the SWIM platform was used and the experiments tested the performance of the proposed model and compared it with other schemes.
+The devices form communities of interest based on parental, co-work, and co-location relationships.
+Also, this paper ensures secure communication among SIoT nodes through simple secret codes.
+For the trust evaluation procedure, the properties taken into account are the following: honesty, cooperativeness, community of interest, and energy.
+For the experiments, the SWIM platform was used, and the experiments tested the performance of the proposed model and compared it with other schemes.
 The results were presented in diagrams.
-During the experiments the effect of the trust weights were analysed.
+During the experiments, the effect of the trust weights was analyzed.
+The authors do not specify the threat model, which constitutes a drawback.
+But on the other hand, they are proposing a way to ensure secure communications using secret codes.

 Adewuyi et al. \cite{Adewuyi} proposed a system called CTRUST.
-In this work the authors model the trust units with mathematical functions.
-The trust properties used to calculate the trust level are: the social relationships between the nodes and the context.
+In this work, the authors model the trust units with mathematical functions.
+The trust properties used to calculate the trust level are the social relationships between the nodes and the context.
 This paper also introduces a parameter to model trust maturity, the point at which trust can be computed using direct interactions alone.
-The performance was evaluated based on the trust accuracy, convergence, and resiliency.
-Diagrams are presenting the final results.
+The performance was evaluated based on trust accuracy, convergence, and resiliency.
+Diagrams present the final results.
+The authors do not specify the threat model, but they take into account the context.

 Bao et al. \cite{BaoSCA} proposed a system where the nodes form communities of interest.
-The protocol is distributed and each node evaluates the trust of nodes that the share interests.
-The system can adapt to changes on communities of interest through dynamically selecting the trust parameters.
-For scalability the authors also proposed a storage management strategy to also save memory from the resource constraint IoT devices.
-The malicious nodes can perform BMA, SPA and BSA.
+The protocol is distributed and each node evaluates the trust of nodes that share interests.
+The system can adapt to changes in communities of interest by dynamically selecting the trust parameters.
+For scalability, the authors also proposed a storage management strategy to save memory from the resource constraint of IoT devices.
+The malicious nodes can perform BMA, SPA, and BSA.
 The experiments tested the effect of changing some weight values related to the trust evaluation procedure and the trust evaluation with limited storage space.
 The results are presented in diagrams.
+The main limitation of this approach is the threat model, which only includes trust-related attacks.
+On the other hand, the authors are proposing a trust-based storage solution for resource-constrained devices.